 But you can also take the scenic route to Anambas, which is by sea.
 You have 2 choices.

 Mind you, apart from the entertainment inside the cabin, there's plenty to look at while on the ferry deck too.
-We spotted quite a few flying fish and even a pod of dolphins!
+We spotted quite a few flying fish and even a pod of dolphins during our trip!

 2. You can also take the "Bukit Raya" from Tanjung Pinang.
 This vessel is a cruise ship that, whilst not as fast at the speed-ferry, can take about 1000 passengers.
 This journey takes about 15-20 hours, but it offers cabins with beds and there's plenty to do, such as a games room, karaoke or just having a meal or drinks at one of the eateries.
-That said, it only operates twice per month.
+That said, it only operates twice per month and irregularly so at that.

 3. Or do a memorable once-a-lifetime scubadiving Tour D'Anambas from the comfort of your own scubadiving liveaboard.